cfengine/documentation/getting-started/supported-platforms.markdown

 integrate with the platforms respective package management system, and our technical staff is working on these platforms on a daily basis.

-You should expect the [CFEngine source code](https://github.com/cfengine/core) to compile and work on these platforms at all times.
+You should expect the [CFEngine source code][github core] to compile and work on these platforms at all times.

 #### CFEngine Enterprise Server